dylanrenwick/Clam/README.md

-r - Read from STDIN (See Input and Output above) u - Consume the next token, return the string value of the token with the first letter uppercased U - Consume the next token, append `.toUpperCase()` to its value ? - Consume the next 2 tokens, if the first's value is true, evaluate the second " - Basic string literal, consume all source code chars until the next ", then return as a string.
+r - Read from STDIN (See Input and Output above) u - Consume the next token, return the string value of the token with the first letter uppercased U - Consume the next token, append `.toUpperCase()` to its value w - Consume the next 2 tokens, whie the first's value is truthy, evauate the second ? - Consume the next 2 tokens, if the first's value is truthy, evaluate the second " - Basic string literal, consume all source code chars until the next ", then return as a string.
 Does not currently support escaped quotes
 ' - Consume the next token, surround its value in single quotes [ - Begin a list, consume all tokens until the closing ], then return the items concatenated with ', ' (See lists and arguments above)